 University administration has a long history of acting in its own interests and failing to support students and faculty who face the brunt of the pain when issues arise.
 Whether it was the removal of the University’s DEI language or the erosion of shared governance, the administration has a bad track record.
 These instances have affected the student body at large and led to Penn administration’s outsized control and prioritization of financial interests.

 Penn should not be trying to nickel and dime the very people who keep the University running.
-The main takeaway from my conversation with Layding is that grad workers just want things to change.
+The main takeaway from my conversation with Layding is that graduate workers just want things to change.
 Such an uncomplicated sentiment truly puts into context how Penn’s administration is not meeting basic needs of graduate student workers.
-The current conditions are not tenable with our University's value of advancing social good.
-Penn needs to make an equitable and fair bargaining agreement with grad student workers.
+The current conditions are not tenable with our University’s value of advancing social good.
+Penn needs to make an equitable and fair bargaining agreement with graduate student workers.

 If Penn doesn’t reach a contract agreement with the union soon, consequences could be dire.
 Over 3,700 graduate students will cease responsibilities such as grading assignments, performing research, and hosting recitations, effectively paralyzing the University and many of its functions.

-Looking back at a recent example, Temple grad student workers went on strike in 2023 for six weeks, which led to the hiring of unqualified replacement instructors who were unfamiliar with the course material.
+Looking back at a recent example, Temple graduate student workers went on strike in 2023 for six weeks, which led to the hiring of unqualified replacement instructors who were unfamiliar with the course material.
 In some cases, classes were moved online or were even left without instructors.
 Even after the strike concluded, its fallout still heavily impacted Temple, partially causing the resignation of then-President Jason Wingard and leaving the University with the awkward predicament of dealing with the replacement instructors they had hired.

 Suffice to say, Penn has to come to an agreement with GET-UP.
 In a time of high inflation and economic uncertainty, it is important for Penn to fairly compensate workers.
-Not only because it is the right thing to do, but also to keep attracting capable grad students.
+Not only because it is the right thing to do, but also to keep attracting capable graduate students.
 Great students are a key part of a university’s reputation and its standing.
 Penn prides itself on being leaders of innovation.
 Now is the time, in a decade where graduate unions are springing up in record numbers, for Penn to be a guide to other universities and set an example of how to negotiate a fair contract that uplifts graduate student workers.